-18 Credit Hours The student must complete courses that compliment his or her major for a total of 18 Credit Hours, including the following courses: BUSA 225 SPES 150 SPES 345 SPMT 365 Choose six credit hours from the following: BUSA 300 BUSA 322 BUSA 360 COMM 240 PSYC 385 SPES 225 SPES Course Descriptions SPES 115 This course is designed for the student-athlete to receive credit for the time spent in developing the cognitive, the affective and the psychomotor domains (Bloom, 1956, Krathwoh.etal., Harrow, 1972).
+18 Credit Hours The student must complete courses that compliment his or her major for a total of 18 Credit Hours, including the following courses: BUSA 225 SPES 150 SPES 345 SPMT 365 Choose six credit hours from the following: BUSA 300 BUSA 322 BUSA 360 COMM 240 PSYC 385 SPES 225 SPES Course Descriptions SPES 115 Intercollegiate Sports - 1 credit Hour ......Fall & Spring This course is designed for the student-athlete to receive credit for the time spent in developing the cognitive, the affective and the psychomotor domains (Bloom, 1956, Krathwoh.etal., Harrow, 1972).
 A-Football; B-Men's Basketball; C-Volleyball; D-Men's Cross Country; E-Men's Soccer, F-Men's Track & Field; G-Baseball; H-Men's Golf; I-Softball; J-Cheer; K-Women's Basketball; L-Women's Tennis; M-Men's Tennis; N-Men's Bowling; P-Women's Bowling; Q-Women's Soccer; R-Dance; S-Esports; T-Women's Track & Field; U-Women's Golf; V- Women's Cross Country; W- Flag Football; X-Men's Volleyball.
 (A Sport or combination of sports cannot exceed more than four credits toward graduation.)
-SPES 117\ Pathway to Wellness introduces the student to the fundamental relationship between the spiritual commitment, physical fitness and a healthy lifestyle.
+SPES 117\ Pathway to Wellness - 3 Credit Hours .......Fall, Spring, & Summer Pathway to Wellness introduces the student to the fundamental relationship between the spiritual commitment, physical fitness and a healthy lifestyle.
 The theoretical components of wellness and fitness, principles of training, individual pre/post assessments and prescription exercise programs are examined.
 Varied physical activity media are introduced to give the student practical experiences with the ultimate goal of self-directed pathway to a lifetime of well-ness.
-SPES 120\ This course is a study of the contemporary health problems facing the individual, local and global communities in today's society.
+SPES 120\ Personal, Community, and Global Health - 3 Credit Hours .......Fall, Spring, & Summer This course is a study of the contemporary health problems facing the individual, local and global communities in today's society.
 Areas to be covered include emotional and mental health, personal and dental hygiene, school health, basic body chemistry, sexually transmitted diseases (incl.
 AIDS/HIV) and other communicable diseases, drug and alcohol usage, aging changes, environmental issues, nutritional concerns, consumer health knowledge, safety education, physical and mental exceptionalities, human sexuality, parenting, and overall health and well-being of the individual, local community and the global community.
 The course will engage the student in several forms of experiential learning, such as service-learning or volunteer service that will require writing of essays, presentations and reflections.
-SPES 125 Pharmacology for Exercise and Health Professionals - 2 Credit Hours......Even Year Spring This course will provide an overview of the characteristics of major drug groups and interactions among these groups.
+SPES 125 Pharmacology for Exercise and Health Professionals - 2 Credit Hours......
+Even Year Spring This course will provide an overview of the characteristics of major drug groups and interactions among these groups.
 The course will emphasize mechanisms of action and side effects of drugs as well as factors which influence the activity of drugs.
-Lifetime Fitness & Recreational Activities - 1 credit Hour ......Fall & Spring SPES 126 The following courses provide instruction and the opportunity for participation in a variety of lifetime recreational, sport and physical fitness activities.
+SPES 126 Lifetime Fitness & Recreational Activities - 1 credit Hour......Fall & Spring The following courses provide instruction and the opportunity for participation in a variety of lifetime recreational, sport and physical fitness activities.
 Skills, strategies, rules and personal wellness goals are included, as appropriate.
 Each activity lasts one semester, meeting twice a week for one hour.
 A-Aerobic Dance; B-Bowling; D-Ballroom Dancing; F-Fencing; G-Golf; T-Tennis; V-Volleyball; Y-Yoga.
 (A limit of four credit hours from Lifetime Fitness and Recreational Activities courses may be counted toward graduation requirements.
 Fee may apply.)

-SPES 145 Introduction to Recreation & Leisure - 3 Credit Hours ......
-On Demand This course includes a study of the philosophy, leadership, organization and administration of recreation and leisure services.
+Introduction to Recreation & Leisure - 3 Credit Hours......On Demand services.
 It provides a survey of program content options.
 Field experience is required.